ray-project/ray/doc/source/serve/configuring-serve-deployments.md

 precompiling such packages in a private repository or Docker image.
 :::

-The dependencies required in the deployment may be different than the dependencies installed in the driver program (the one running Serve API calls).
+The dependencies required in the deployment may be different from the dependencies installed in the driver program (the one running Serve API calls).
 In this case, you should use a delayed import within the class to avoid importing unavailable packages in the driver.
 This applies even when not